brodyanderson/Thesis/README.md

 ## Master's Thesis: 2026
-### Classification of Lower-Body Soft-Tissue Injuries from Catapult &amp; Forcedecks Data
+### Prediction of Lower-Body Soft-Tissue Injuries from Catapult &amp; Forcedecks Data

 ### Open the Jupyter notebook Thesis.ipynb in Google colab.
 Click the following badge to open the notebook in Google Colab.